What Is Dialysis?

 When your kidneys fail to function properly, waste products that are normally cleared by the kidneys build up in your bloodstream.
 As the levels of these toxins rise, you may begin to feel sluggish and nauseated.
 If left untreated, kidney failure can result in seizures, coma, and premature death.
 Dialysis removes these waste products when kidneys can no longer do so.
 There are two basic types of dialysis therapy:

-The Mount Sinai Kidney Center offers two convenient services for hemodialysis: The bright, spacious 94th Street Unit, which provides therapy for adult outpatients, and the B1 Unit, which provides therapy for adult and pediatric inpatients and outpatients at Mount Sinai.
+The Mount Sinai Kidney Center offers two convenient services for hemodialysis: The bright, spacious new Mount Sinai Kidney Center at East River Plaza, which provides therapy for adult outpatients, and the B1 Unit, which provides therapy for adult and pediatric inpatients and outpatients at Mount Sinai.

-The Mount Sinai Kidney Center offers peritoneal dialysis in its Home Peritoneal Dialysis Program, which equips and trains patients to perform peritoneal dialysis on their own.
+The Mount Sinai Kidney Center offers Peritoneal Dialysis (PD) and Home Hemodialysis (HHD) in its Home Dialysis Program, which equips and trains patients to perform peritoneal dialysis on their own.

 B1 Hemodialysis Unit